 This is our first Christmas in this house so we’ve had to rethink our Christmas decorations.
-I’ve developed a plan to implement over a few years as we get a feel for the house and start making changes.
+I’ve developed a plan to implement over a few years as we get a feel for the house and start making changes, although I haven’t decided yet if we want one colour theme through the house, multicoloured or even rainbow decorations.
 Previously, our decorations consisted of a Christmas tree that could be seen from just about everywhere downstairs and a wreath on the front door with some lights wrapped around the porch posts.
 I went straight to Pinterest to search for Christmas decoration ideas and narrowed them down to things we could do now and are safe with a two year old (so no candles).

 We’ve chosen not to invest in any new inside decorations because we don’t know where the walls will be in a few years.
 So our plan was to just have a Christmas tree, but I was given some decorations for my birthday (including a mirror ball and paper chains to make with the children) so we will be decorating the hallway as well at the weekend.